GrapheneOS/hardened_malloc/README.md

 choices are not configurable and the allocator remains very security-focused even with all the optional features disabled.

+For reduced memory usage at the expense of performance (this will also reduce the size of quarantines, saving a lot of memory, since that's currently based on the size of the largest size class):

+    make \
+    N_ARENA=1 \
+    CONFIG_EXTENDED_SIZE_CLASSES=false

+The default configuration has all normal security features enabled (just not the niche `CONFIG_SEAL_METADATA`) and is quite aggressive in terms of sacrificing performance and memory usage for security.
+An example of a leaner configuration disabling expensive security features other than zero-on-free / slab canaries along with using far fewer guard slabs:

+    make \
+    CONFIG_WRITE_AFTER_FREE_CHECK=false \
+    CONFIG_SLOT_RANDOMIZE=false \
+    CONFIG_SLAB_QUARANTINE_RANDOM_LENGTH=0 \
+    CONFIG_SLAB_QUARANTINE_QUEUE_LENGTH=0 \
+    CONFIG_GUARD_SLABS_INTERVAL=8

+This is a more appropriate configuration for a more mainstream OS choosing to use hardened\_malloc while making a smaller memory and performance sacrifice.
+The slot randomization isn't particularly expensive but it's low value and is one of the first things to disable when aiming for higher performance.

 The following boolean configuration options are available:

 * `CONFIG_WERROR`: `true` (default) or `false` to control whether compiler